cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    T00, T12 = "A => B => C"

-*Each trigger in the graph must be unique* but *the same task can appear in multiple pairs or chains*.
-Separately defined triggers for the same task have an AND relationship.
-So this:
+All triggers defined for the same task combine, so this:

 .. code-block:: cylc